george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 1. Grab the nose and toe your student, mostly relying on the fins to kick under the board.
 	- Pros: You can face the student and talk them directly.
 When a wave comes you can maintain good purchase on the board as the tail lifts while you sink.
 This helps to anchor them and keep them from getting pushed backwards.
 	- Cons: It can be tiring to pull a board this way.
 Going over bigger waves it might be counterproductive to weight the nose of the board.
-2. [Prefferred method] Push the student from the tail of the board, mainting an extended rigid arm.
+2. [Preferred method] Push the student from the tail of the board, maintaining an extended rigid arm.
 	- Pros: You can propel the student more efficiently this way, using one arm to take strokes if you want.
 You have more leverage to change their angle quickly from the rear.
 	- If you don't maintain a rigid arm you might get bonked in the head by the board or the student's foot.
 Harder to communicate with the student from behind.